 read.delim2()for importing other delimited files (e.g., using the TAB character to separate the values of different variables)

-The readr package provides functions for reading (or “parsing”) vectors and data files into rectangular R objects known as tibbles.
+The readr package of the tidyverse provides similar and additional functions for reading (or “parsing”) vectors and importing data files into a simplified type of data frame (known as a “tibble”).

 5.2.1 File locations and paths